mjq11302010044/RRPN/README.md

 https://arxiv.org/abs/1703.01086

+### News
+- We re-implement RRPN in pytorch 1.0!
+View at https://github.com/mjq11302010044/RRPN_pytorch for more details.

 ### License

 RRPN is released under the MIT License (refer to the LICENSE file for details).
 This project is for research purpose only, further use for RRPN should contact authors.